MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## Look up the trial Capacity administrator

 Contact your Capacity administrator to request access to a trial capacity or to check whether your organization has the Fabric tenant setting enabled.
-Use the Admin portal to look up your Capacity administrator.
+Ask your Fabric administrator to use the Admin portal to look up your Capacity administrator.

 From the upper right corner of Fabric, select the gear icon.
 Select **Admin portal**.
 For a Fabric trial, select *Capacity settings** and then choose the **Trial** tab.